|

 As with most destinations in South Korea, Hwadam Forest has been throughout the years set for various K-Dramas – Little Forest, Be With You, only to name a few.

-Driving there would take around 40 minutes but getting there by public transportation is also easy.
+Driving there would take around 40 minutes but getting there by subway is also easy.
+Better still, book an organized tour.

 Jeonju Hanok Village